 The term "empowerment" refers to giving people the authority and responsibility to make decisions and take actions.
-Empowerment results in decisions being made closest to the "front line," where workrelated knowledge and understanding reside.
+Empowerment results in decisions being made closest to the "front line," where work-related knowledge and understanding reside.

-Empowerment is aimed at enabling employees to satisfy customers on first contact, to improve processes and increase productivity, and to improve the organisation's performance results.
-An empowered workforce requires information to make appropriate decisions; thus, an organisational requirement is to provide that information in a timely and useful way.
+Empowerment is aimed at enabling people to satisfy customers on first contact, to improve processes and increase productivity, and to improve the organization's performance results.
+An empowered workforce requires information to make appropriate decisions; thus, an organizational requirement is to provide that information in a timely and useful way.

-Ethical Behaviour
+Ethical Behavior

-The term "ethical behaviour" refers to how an organisation ensures that all its decisions, actions, and stakeholder interactions conform to the organisation's moral and professional principles.
-These principles should support all applicable laws and regulations and are the foundation for the organisation's culture and values.
-They define "right" from "wrong."
+The term "ethical behavior" refers to how an organization ensures that all its decisions, actions, and stakeholder interactions conform to the organization's moral and professional principles.
+These principles should support all applicable laws and regulations and are the foundation for the organization's culture and values.
+They distinguish "right" from "wrong."

-Senior leaders should act as role models for these principles of behaviour.
-The principles apply to all individuals involved in the organisation, from temporary employees to members of the board of directors, and need to be communicated and reinforced on a regular basis.
-Although there is no universal model for ethical behaviour, senior leaders should ensure that the organisation's mission and vision are aligned with its ethical principles.
-Ethical behaviour should be practiced with all stakeholders, including the workforce, shareholders, customers, partners, suppliers, and the organisation's local community.
+Senior leaders should act as role models for these principles of behavior.
+The principles apply to all people involved in the organization, from temporary employees to members of the board of directors, and need to be communicated and reinforced on a regular basis.
+Although there is no universal model for ethical behavior, senior leaders should ensure that the organization's mission and vision are aligned with its ethical principles.
+Ethical behavior should be practiced with all stakeholders, including the workforce, shareholders, customers, partners, suppliers, and the organization's local community.

-While some organisations may view their ethical principles as boundary conditions restricting behaviour, well-designed and clearly articulated ethical principles should empower people to make effective decisions with great confidence.
+While some organizations may view their ethical principles as boundary conditions restricting behavior, well-designed and clearly articulated ethical principles should empower people to make effective decisions with great confidence.